 What happens when your organization hires Jane Garthson as Interim CEO or Executive Director?

-- Your organization continues to serve its mission, make progress on strategic priorities and engage its community;
+- Your organization continues to serve its mission, make progress on strategic priorities, generate revenues and engage its community;

 - The Board receives great strategic advice on decisions and issues;